matargcp/matargcp.github.io/content/english/_index.md

   image : "images/about/01.jpg"
   # content : "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat sed.
 At vero eos et accusam et justo duo dolores"
   bulletpoints:
-    - "**Mala's Data Encryption** <br> As your data journeys through our systems, rest assured it's shielded by impenetrable armor.
-In transit, we employ robust encryption protocols—TLS 1.2/1.3—ensuring your information remains impervious to prying eyes.
-And when it comes to rest, we fortify it with the strength of 256-bit AES encryption, transforming your data into an impenetrable fortress.
-With Mala, your information isn't just secure; it's invincible"
+    - "**Data Encryption** <br> robust encryption protocols—TLS 1.2/1.3—ensuring your information remains impervious to prying eyes.
+And when it comes to rest, we fortify it with the strength of 256-bit AES encryption, transforming your data into an impenetrable fortress"

-    - "**Fortify Access with Mala** <br> Mala offers a robust security suite for streamlined access control.
+    - "**Access Protection** <br> offers a robust security suite for streamlined access control.
 Single Sign-on, SAML integration with LDAP, and Multi-Factor Authentication ensure fortified protection.
 Administrators access production securely through a Bastion Host with multi-factor authentication.
-Secrets Management is handled with encrypted Vaults, providing secure access at runtime.
-Trust Mala for top-tier security solutions"
+Secrets Management is handled with encrypted Vaults, providing secure access at runtime"

+    - "**NCA Compliance** <br> comply with the national cybersecurity authorities and its standards and policies to ensure high standards for cyber threats"

 # ############################# Testimonial ############################